Serhii Naboka: Dissident activities

 While studying at Shevchenko University, Naboka published several works of samvydav, including Justice (Хлам), an artistic and literary journal directed towards youths, and a copy of Aleksandr Solzhenitsyn's "Spanish Interview" article.
 In 1978 or 1980, he co-founded the Kyiv Democratic Club, an informal group dedicated to philosophical, religious and literary discussions.
 In July 1980 Naboka wrote a leaflet for the club expressing opposition to the Soviet–Afghan War and support for the subsequent 1980 Summer Olympics boycott.
 In the leaflet, Naboka argued that the Soviet political system was one of "imperialism" and that the Soviet Union lacked democratic freedoms.

 Naboka was arrested on 11 January 1981, while handing out fliers commemorating the Day of the Ukrainian Political Prisoner.
 On 29 June of the same year he was sentenced to three years' imprisonment under Article 187-1 of the criminal code of the Ukrainian SSR.
 He remained imprisoned for three years before being released in 1984, after which he worked as a janitor, librarian and in transportation.
 During perestroika, Naboka returned to political activity, advocating for the revival of the Ukrainian Autocephalous Orthodox Church.

 In the autumn of 1987, Naboka co-founded the Ukrainian Culturological Club with Oles Shevchenko and Leonid Miliavskyi, both of whom were also former political prisoners.
 At the time, it was the first non-governmental organisation to operate in Kyiv.
 It was later followed by the Lviv-based Ukrainian Helsinki Union (UHS), which included the Ukrainian Culturological Club.

 Naboka was briefly a correspondent for Atmoda, the newspaper of the Popular Front of Latvia, between 1988 and 1990.
 During this time, Naboka set out to create an official press organ for the UHS.
 The result was The Voice of Revival, Ukraine's first uncensored and legally-published newspaper since 1920.
 The newspaper was immediately popular; thousands of copies were distributed, leading state-sponsored newspapers to loosen restrictions on reporting in an effort to match the newspaper's success.
-Naboka's activism was regarded negatively by the Soviet government; during a April 1988 rally for environmental protections after the Chernobyl disaster, he was abducted by plainclothes policemen and interrogated by a member of the KGB.
+Naboka's activism was regarded negatively by the Soviet government; during an April 1988 rally for environmental protections after the Chernobyl disaster, he was abducted by plainclothes policemen and interrogated by a member of the KGB.
 Naboka later recalled the meeting as such:

 He said that you are our number four or three to arrest.
 And I ended up in such sympathetic company as Khmara, Chornovil and others.
 I really liked it...
 He said, 'but you are not extremists in the Culturological Club, you don't bring up the question of "Ukrainian self-governance".'
 The next day, I gathered the Club and said, 'Listen, let's not forget that our goal is a self-governing Ukraine.'

 Naboka became a political commentator on Radio Liberty in 1989.
 The same year, he became director of Republic, the first private news agency in Ukraine.
 Between 1989 and 1990, he was a member of the People's Movement of Ukraine and the Ukrainian Republican Party.